 Databricks Query History Access change

-Summary — Databricks is rolling out a change in late June 2026 that masks SQL query text in the
+Databricks is rolling out a platform change, targeted for late June 2026, that masks SQL query text in thequery_historysystem table for anyone outside this group.

 What's changing